 In order to protect yourself against these types of scams, follow these tips!

-11 ways to protect yourself from mobile banking scams
+11 ways to avoid mobile banking scams

 Keep your operating system updated